Why Do Dogs Eat Other Animals Poop

 5. Additives to Deter Feces Consumption

 Several commercial products and home remedies claim to make feces less appealing to dogs.
-These additives often contain ingredients such as MSG, herbs, or enzymes that alter the taste and smell of feces.
+Still, these additives often contain ingredients such as MSG, herbs, or enzymes that alter the taste and smell of feces.
 While the effectiveness of these products can vary, some dog owners have found them helpful.

 You can also try adding pineapple or pumpkin to your dog's diet.
 These foods are believed to make feces taste unpleasant, discouraging coprophagy.
-However, it's essential to introduce these foods gradually to avoid causing digestive upset.
+That said, it's essential to introduce these foods gradually to avoid causing digestive upset.

 6. Address Anxiety and Boredom